monoskribt/spotify-service-frontend/README.md

 ## Description

 This is the frontend for the **Spotify Service API** application, built using **React**, **JavaScript**, and **WebSocket** technologies.
 On the frontend, there is an option to subscribe to a mailing list of information about new releases of artists to whom the user is subscribed.
-Information about new releases will be sent to Telegram, to which the user will need to subscribe
+Information about new releases will be sent to Telegram, to which the user will need to subscribe.

-The app is deployed on **Firebase** and can be accessed at the following URL: [Spotify Service](https://spotify-service-app-49506.web.app/)

 ## Features